2026 Level 3 Fitness Standards: Martial Excellence

 The Events

-• Advance to Contact (Cardio endurance)
+• Advance to Contact

-• Barbell Clean and Press (Power generation)
+• Barbell Clean and Press

 Advance to Contact Test

 The Advance to Contact (ATC) test is actually three parts.
-I borrowed this from the British Army’s new Physical Employment Standards, with a few tweaks.
+I borrowed this from the British Army’s Physical Employment Standards, with a few tweaks.
 This test evaluates endurance as if you were advancing from a march to an engagement.

 This is primarily a rucking test, but the weight changes as you go.
 To perform it, you need a way to quickly drop a portion of the working weight, like dropping an approach load to continue carrying a fighting load.